The Nation’s First Homeland Security and Emergency Preparedness Program

 Faculty: Sarah Raskin

-HSEP 610 - Law and Judicial
+HSEP 610 - Law Enforcement Policy and Judicial Precedent

 An examination of local, state and federal law enforcement agencies’ evolving policies on crisis and consequence management, as well as court decisions guiding these policies and interpreting their implementation.
 Students will engage in case-study analysis while learning the fundamentals of policy development.
 Course content will include analysis and discussion of relevant statutes and court cases, and the issues, processes and procedures associated with the development and implementation of judicial policies that attempt to balance civil rights and homeland security, as well as legal aspects of natural disasters and public health crises.